-As working from home increases, it is useful to consider how you will ensure your team remains connected.
+As we continue to grapple with the impacts of Covid-19 community outbreaks, it is useful to consider how you will ensure your team remains connected while working from home.
 This should be a priority because of the many advantages that flow on from a team staying cohesive – such as improved knowledge sharing, collaboration and innovation, which in turn impacts efficiencies and productivity.

 Key information is often shared incidentally when everyone is in a shared space, so when that is not happening, it is important to ensure information is still being shared with everyone.
 Top tips to achieve this are.

 - Regular formal online team meetings are not just practical for sharing information, but also help your people feel part of the team.
 Just as important are less formal get togethers.